 The Treasurer is responsible for the duties assigned by the Constitution and Bylaws.
-The Treasurer serves as an ex officio member of the Board without vote and as an ex officio member of the Executive Committee without vote.
+The Treasurer serves as a voting member of the Board and as an ex officio member of the Executive Committee without vote.

-7. Policies and Procedures Manual.
+6. Policies and Procedures Manual.
 A Policies and Procedures Manual for officers will be maintained and updated on a regular basis.